B.S. Aerospace Systems Engineering

 For completion of this degree program, students will need to complete several required Co-Ops with corporations or governmental entities.
 If you are not a citizen or national of the United States or a permanent resident alien you may not be able to participate in the Co-Ops based on export control laws and will not be able to complete the degree program.
 If you are not a citizen or national of the United States or a permanent resident alien please contact the Dean’s office to determine if you will be able to complete the degree program prior to admission into the program.

-- Understand the impact of engineering in a global, economic, environmental, and societal context.
+h. the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context;

 - Practice the aerospace systems engineering disciplines successfully within community accepted standards.